Pharmacy Residency Program

 The CAVHS Pharmacy Residency Program offers a well-rounded curriculum with experiences in both acute care and ambulatory care settings.
 As the referral center for VA Medical Centers in our region, CAVHS provides the opportunity to care for a variety of patients.

 CAVHS has an academic affiliation and physical connection with the University of Arkansas for Medical Sciences, home to the UAMS College of Pharmacy.
-Pharmacy Residents in the CAVHS program complete a Teaching Certificate Program and a Research Certificate Program offered by the UAMS College of Pharmacy.
+Pharmacy Residents in the CAVHS program complete a Teaching Certificate Program and a offered by Research Certificate Program the UAMS College of Pharmacy.
 Our residents are also appointed as adjunct faculty and facilitate the Therapeutics Recitation course for 2nd and 3rd year Pharmacy students.
 Additional lecture opportunities are also offered for those wishing to explore academia.

 Application Deadline: January 3